Samo za tvoje oči

 Samo Za Tvoje Oči (For Your Eyes Only) is the seventh studio album by Serbian singer Jelena Karleuša, released on 20 December 2002 through BK Sound.
 The songs were written and produced by Phoebus in collaboration with Heaven Music.
 Marina Tucaković wrote the lyrics.
-In 2021, Karleuša revealed that Toše Proeski recorded the background vocals for the album, whilst also working with Phoebus on his album in Athens.
+In 2021, Karleuša revealed that Toše Proeski recorded the background vocals for the album, whilst also working with Phoebus on his album Ako me pogledneš vo oči in Athens.

 In April 2003, Karleuša promoted the album with a performance in the Beovizija 2003 contest, where she also received the Foreign Breakthrough Award.